The Traitors Ireland: Format

-Over twenty contestants arrive at a castle in Slane where they will spend their entire time for the duration of the game (although they sleep off site).
+Over twenty contestants arrive at a castle in Meath where they will spend their entire time for the duration of the game (although they sleep off site).
 On the arrival day, host Siobhán McSweeney picks at least three contestants to be called "Traitors" and the rest are automatically called "Faithful".
 The television audience can see who have been chosen as Traitors, but the Faithful do not know their identity.

-At the end of each day, all contestants meet at a Round Table to discuss who they think are Traitors.
-They then cast votes that are revealed one by one.
-The person with the most votes reveals their identity and is immediately banished.
-On most nights, the Traitors meet in private and agree to "murder" one Faithful who leaves the game immediately.
-The remaining Faithful only know who has been murdered at breakfast next morning.
+Each night, the Traitors come together and decide upon one Faithful contestant to "murder" – and that person will leave the game immediately.
+The remaining Faithful contestants will not know who has been eliminated until the following day, when they do not arrive for breakfast.

-Each day, the group participates in missions to win money for the prize fund which can reach up to €50,000 by the end of the game.
+Each day, the group participates in missions to win money for the prize fund, which can reach up to €50,000 by the end of the game.
 During the missions, any contestant may separately win a shield that awards that player immunity from being murdered, but not from being banished.
 In some cases, the contestant has the right or ability not to disclose if they won the shield, or to tell a restricted group.

+Usually at the end of each day, the group will participate in the Banishment Ceremony – where the players gather at the Round Table to discuss who they wish to vote out before individually voting for a player to banish.
+Players cast their votes privately before revealing their vote in turn to everyone.
+The person obtaining the most votes is banished from the game and must reveal their affiliation.
+In a tied vote, a run-off vote occurs between those tied with the highest vote tallies.
+If a second tie occurs, one player is chosen randomly among those not involved in the tie to hold a Dagger - doubling their vote.

-If during the game the number of Traitors drops to two, they are given the option to "seduce" or recruit a Faithful to join them instead of murdering.
+If during the game a Traitor is banished, the remaining Traitors may be given the option to "seduce" or recruit a Faithful to join them instead of murdering.
 Seduced Faithfuls may decline and can decide whether to tell the other Faithfuls of the attempted seduction.
-If only one Traitor remains, the seduction happens as a face-to-face ultimatum; if the player declines they are immediately murdered, and if they accept the pair can immediately murder another Faithful.
+If only one Traitor remains, other than on the last episode, the Traitor instead delivers an ultimatum face-to-face with the recruit: if the player declines they are immediately murdered, and if they accept the pair can immediately murder another Faithful.